Margot Campbell Bogert ’60

 Before joining Walker’s, Clarissa spent seventeen years as a college admissions officer at Drexel University, Endicott College and Hampshire College.
 She was lured to “the other side of the desk” because of the opportunity to work directly with students on their post-Walker’s plans, and to be part of this vibrant boarding school community.
 With professional colleagues at colleges and universities all over the country, she loves to welcome them to Walker’s when they come to meet with her students in the fall.

 Clarissa is an avid exerciser who swims and helps guard at the Walker’s pool on weekday mornings.
-She is an active volunteer for numerous organizations in the greater Hartford area and at Walker’s serves as one of the faculty advisors to the Community Partnerships Program, Clarissa put her college counseling know-how to use with her daughter (EWS ’15), and both survived the experience intact.
-Following graduation, her daughter enjoyed a wonderful gap year in England as an English-Speaking Union Scholar, and is now enrolled in college.
-Next up for mom’s advice is her son (2019).
+She is an active volunteer for numerous organizations in the greater Hartford area and at Walker’s serves as one of the faculty advisors to the Community Partnerships Program.
+Clarissa put her college counseling know-how to use with her daughter (EWS ’15), and both survived the experience intact.
+Following graduation, her daughter enjoyed a wonderful gap year in England as an English-Speaking Union Scholar, before enrolling at Susquehanna University from which she graduated in 2020.
+Clarissa lives on campus with her family which also includes her husband and son, currently a junior at University of Connecticut.Read Full Profile

 Isabel Ceballos was born in Medellin, Colombia, and raised in Connecticut.
 She earned her B.A. and M.A. in Modern Languages with a concentration in Spanish Language, Literature & Culture from Central Connecticut State University.
+She is currently working on her Ed.D. in Leadership and Learning in Organizations from Peabody College Vanderbilt University.
 Isabel Ceballos has been a member of Walker’s Language Department since 2013, and is the founding executive director of Horizons at The Ethel Walker School, the first all-girls Horizons program in the country.

 Sarah joined the Walker’s community in 2009 after more than a decade of working in the fields of education and academic technology.
 After graduating summa cum laude and Phi Beta Kappa from Middlebury College with a B.A. in history, Sarah attended Harvard University where she completed her master’s degree in education with a focus on technology and innovation in education.
-A former Spanish teacher, professional development leader, program manager, and producer of various learning technologies, Sarah is grateful for the opportunity to work with faculty, students, and staff to use technology effectively and meaningfully.
-She particularly values the chance to educate students on topics related to digital citizenship through a course she designed and has developed through the years.
+Since joining Walker’s, Sarah has held the role of Dean of Academic Technology and Innovation.
+In this position, Sarah has supported faculty in integrating technology meaningfully into their classes.
+She also educates students on topics related to digital citizenship through a seminar she designed and has developed through the years.
+In July of 2020, Sarah stepped into the role of Dean of Faculty, just as schools everywhere were planning for an uncertain year of teaching and learning.
+The 2020-2021 school year challenged every educator at Walker’s to innovate and leverage technology creatively more than ever before.
+We now have the opportunity to move forward, applying the many lessons learned from that challenging and transformational year.

 After graduating from the University of Rhode Island, Mark studied at Richmond College in London where he met his wife.
 Settling in Houston, Texas, Mark worked at The Emery/Weiner School as a teacher, network administrator and then finally as a director of technology.
 Throughout his career at The Emery/Weiner School, Mark transformed it from one that used little technology to one where every member of the staff and student body now leverage technology to work and learn.

-Linda is an accomplished horsewoman who has been riding since she was five years old.
-As a Junior rider she won the ASPCA Maclay Equitation Finals in 1983 and was the winner of the 1988 Sugarbush Grand Prix and the 2013 Fidelity Grand Prix.
+Linda Langmeier is an accomplished horsewoman who has been riding since she was five years old.
+As a Junior rider, she won the 1983 ASPCA Maclay Equitation Finals.
+Linda’s daughter, McKayla, also won the Maclay; the first mother-daughter team to earn this distinction.
+Linda was the winner of the 1988 Sugarbush Grand Prix, competed in the 1989 World Cup Finals (Tampa FL) and the 2013 Fidelity Grand Prix.
 Linda trained Emma Fletcher who won the 2019 Dover Saddlery/USEF Hunter Seat Medal Final Champion.